About similar keywords across ad groups

 If a keyword is identical to the search term, this keyword is preferred for triggering an ad, regardless of the ad group it’s in.

-ExampleLet's say that the search term is plumber course.
+ExampleLet's say the search term is plumber course.
 If one of your ad groups includes the broad match keyword plumber course, while another ad group includes the phrase match keyword plumber, then the broad match keyword will be preferred because it’s identical to the search term.

 An exact match keyword when the keywords are identical